michaelkutuzov/sicp_study/README.md

-# sicp_study
-Repo for exercises from SICP
+# My solutions for SICP in Scheme and TypeScript